Ensono/amido.github.io/docs/testing/testing_in_nx/cypress_nx.md

 ![Azure Pipeline Test Results](/img/azure-test-pipeline-test-results-cypress.png)

-**Test artefacts:** To download the test artefacts captured by Cypress select the _build_ job on the summary page, within the build log click on the 'artifact produced' link, from here you can then download the 'testresults' folder for the test run.
+**Test artefacts:** To download the test artefacts captured by Cypress select the _build_ job on the summary page, within the build log click on the 'artefact produced' link, from here you can then download the 'testresults' folder for the test run.

 ![Azure Pipeline Build log](/img/azure-test-pipeline-build-log.png)